-Some history of Worthington & Co.
-Ltd.
+Some history of Worthington and Co.
+Ltd. of Burton-on-Trent in the county of Staffordshire.

 This famous brewery was founded by William Worthington in the mid-18th century.
 Some books claim that the brewery was established in 1744 whilst other works suggest that this was the year that Worthington moved to Burton-on-Trent to work at Joseph Smith's Brewery.
 The son of a farmer, he was born in 1723 at Orton-on-the-Hill in Leicestershire.
 His first role at the brewery was working as a cooper.
 It was fourteen years later that he was able to acquire the firm.